 Although WHO classified all radio frequencies as possibly carcinogenic under Group 2B, from what I could find, research to prove that they are actually in fact carcinogenic doesn’t exist.
 It is also important to point out that other items classified under Group 2B: The agent is possibly carcinogenic to humans include other everyday items such as:

 Sun tanning beds for example fall under ionizing radiation because they expose the user to ultraviolet rays.
 If we just think about that for a second, I think that the lack of understanding of the electromagnetic spectrum has caused people to ‘jump on the hype’ and start vandalizing cell towers.
 Yes, cell towers are exposed to more of the public but based on what we know so far, ionizing or ultraviolet radiation is much worst.

 To date, not much else is known about the virus and no vaccine exists.
-All we know that so far is that some people get mild symptoms while for others, it can be potentially life threatening.
+All we know so far is that some people get mild symptoms while for others, it can be potentially life-threatening.

 To summarize, based on the limited information that is available on COVID-19 I cannot see any direct correlation between 5G and COVID-19, nor can I see how 5G could cause COVID-19.
 I looked into radiation therapy and although this operates within the ionizing part of the spectrum, this is used to treat cancer such as lung cancer and not cause it.
-The point I am trying to make is that, this type of radiation can penetrate human tissue but yet no link is show as to how radiation could cause respiratory disease such as COVID-19.
+The point I am trying to make is that this type of radiation can penetrate human tissue but yet no link is shown as to how radiation could cause respiratory diseases such as COVID-19.

 You cannot ‘lay’ 5G, however, you can lay cabling for 5G.
 There is no evidence to show that 5G and COVID-19 are linked.